 As an instructor pilot, Randall has over 25 years of experience in the delivery of all-attitude/all-envelope flight instruction.
 He served as a primary instructor for the FAA Flight Standardization Board’s evaluation of pilot training for a newly certified business jet aircraft and developed a unique training program combining both simulator and aircraft training for European aviation authorities.
 He was also instrumental in creating a required program of upset recovery instruction for customers of a certificated light jet aircraft.

-Randall is a Master CFI–Aerobatic and has over 13,500 hours of flight experience in over 100 different aircraft types.
+Randall is a 4 time Master CFI–Aerobatic and has over 14,000 hours of flight experience in over 100 different aircraft types.
 As an airshow demonstration pilot, he performed over 500 surface level aerobatic displays throughout North America and the Caribbean.
 He served as a member of numerous civilian formation aerobatic teams and flew formation aerobatics professionally for 19 years.
 Randall’s diverse airshow experience includes demonstration of a single-engine jet aircraft prototype and leading a two-ship sailplane team.
-As the director of operations for the Red Baron Squadron, he was responsible for the formation training and airshow qualification of all pilots of a seven-ship fleet of aerobatic aircraft.
+As the director of operations for the Red Baron Squadron, he was responsible for the formation training and airshow qualification of all pilots of a seven-ship fleet of aerobatic aircraft, and was inducted into the Air Show Hall of Fame as a founding member of the team.

 Randall’s articles and presentations on flight training to reduce the LOC-I Accident Threat